philronan/tamp3r/README.md

 ### What are MP3 frame headers?

 Apart from a few additional items like `ID3` tags, an MP3 file basically consists of a stream of data blocks called "frames".
-Each frame typically contains about half a second of audio, and begins with a 32-bit frame header containing information about the bit rate, sampling frequency and so on.
+Each frame typically contains 26 milliseconds of audio, and begins with a 32-bit frame header containing information about the bit rate, sampling frequency and so on.

 One of these 32 bits is designated as a "private" bit, and has no effect on the audio reproduction.
 That means it can be used to store other data.
-Each second of audio typically consists of about 40 MP3 frames, and can thus contain about five bytes of private data.
+Each second of audio typically consists of about 38 MP3 frames, and can thus contain almost five bytes of private data.

 ### Compiling